vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Lalitā because she is supreme in all worlds and excels them in beauty.
 At the end of Brahmāṇḍa-purāṇa there is a

 section of 44 chapters on the Lalitā cult.
-Lalitāṣaṣthi-mostly for women; on Bh. śu.
+Lalitāṣaṣṭhi-mostly for women; on Bh. śu.
 6 collect sand of a

 river in a new bamboo vessel, make five balls of that sand and worship Lalitādevi thereon with 28 or 108 flowers of various kinds and fruits and naivedya of several edibles ; jāgara on that night with female friends without closing the eyes: on 7th give all naivedya to a brāhmaṇa and feed maidens and five or ten brāhmana house-wives and dismiss them with the words 'May Lalitā be pleased with me'; HV I. 617-620 (from Bhav.
 U. 41.
 1-18), VR 220-21 ( remarks

 that it is well-known in Gurjaradeśa).
 Lalitāsaptami-m. in VKV 13 ( Saptami mixed with Şaṣthi to

 be preferred).
-Lavanadāna-on Mārg. pūrnimā when it has Mrgaśiras
+Lavanadāna-on Mārg. pūrṇimā when it has Mrgaśiras

 nakṣatra, donate at moonrise to a brāhmaṇa one prastha of ground salt in a vessel with a golden centre; secures beauty

 and saubhāgya; V. Dh.
 90. 1-2 q. by SmK 430 and PC 306.
-Lavanasankrāntivrata-on day of sankrānti after bath draw with
+Lavanasaṅkrāntivrata-on day of saṅkrānti after bath draw with

 saffron paste a lotus with eight petals and pericarp; worship of the picture of Sun, place in front of it a vessel full of salt and jaggery and donate the vessel; this to be carried on for a year; at end make a golden image of Sun and donate it with the vessel of salt &c. and cow; this is

-a sankrāntivrata; HV II.
+a saṅkrāntivrata; HV II.
 73:2-33 (from Skanda).
 Lāvanyagaurīvrata-on Cai. śu.
 5; observed by Tamil people as

 shown in the pañcānga ( almanac ).
-Lāvanyavrata- From the 1st tithi after X. pūrnimā, worship
+Lāvanyavrata- From the 1st tithi after X. pūrṇimā, worship

 picture of Pradyumna on a piece of cloth or as an image, observe nakta way; when Mārg. begins observe three days' fast, worship Pradyumna, offer homa in fire with gheo; dinner to brāhmaṇas with salt prominent; donate a prastha of powdered salt, two garments, gold, bell-metal vessel; for a month; this is a māsa-vrata; confors beauty and heaven;

 HV.
 II.
 785 (from Vi.
 Dh.
 III, 203.
 1-7).
 Lāvanyāvāptivrata-HV II, 785 calls it so; same as above.
-Lingavratas-in all these begin from K. śu.
+Liṅgavratas-in all these begin from K. śu.
 14; worship Śiva;

 subsist by nakta way; make a linga with flour of rice grains as high as a ratni (distance from elbow to end of closed